bwya77/my-obsidian-setup/README.md

 ### Step 3: Install the Community Plugins
+**Note**: I have included a folder in the project called `04 Plugins` that contains all the plugins that I use.
+You can download them from there but they may be out of date.
+I would reccomend downloading them from the community store in Obsidian or from their GitHub Repos that are linked.

 In Obsidian, go to `Settings` -> `Community plugins` and install the following plugins:
 #### 1. Autofit Tabs
 ![Demo video](/images/autofit-demo.gif)